 Here's what it boils down to: Today is THE day to make the impact you want to have!Today is the day, and there is no other.
 Whatever is stirring in your soul to do, to become, to create, to change...do it today.
 Don't waste your years: your young ones, your older ones, your years you never expected to reach.
 Keep striving to learn, grow, and become.

 As I looked for the best Biblical passage to affirm this message, I looked for something along the lines of "even in old age, God has a plan for you", and I couldn't recall anything I read in the Bible along those lines.
 Then I realized - that's EXACTLY it!
 It's not that God isn't using older people in the Bible, it's that SO many of his faithful stewards were older in age, that it doesn't stand out as remarkable.
 What does this tell me?
 That it should be the natural course of life to continue to be God's vessel, even as we age.
 And just to put a cherry on top of the sundae, Psalm 71 says:

 "You who have made me see many troubles and calamities will revive me again; from the depths of the earth you will bring me up again.
 You will increase my greatness and comfort me again...
 My lips will shout for joy, when I sing praises to you; my soul also, which you have redeemed."

 What a beautiful way to age, with the Lord redeeming your soul again and again.

 I'm so thankful for the older adults who I've seen grow older, wiser, funner, funnier, take on new hobbies, reach out to help their neighbors, challenge themselves to new activities, and become more than they could have in their younger years.
 It's exciting and inspiring.
 Thanks to you, I know my best days aren't contained in my twenties, but the best is yet to come!

-This post is dedicated to my three dearest elders.
+This post is dedicated to my dear grandparents.
 Carpe diem!